-FSAD, the persistent or recurrent inability to attain or maintain sufficient sexual excitement resulting in personal distress, occurs in 20 to 25% of women suffering from FSD.
+FSAD, the persistent or recurrent inability to attain or maintain sufficient sexual excitement resulting in personal distress, has been reported to occur in 20 to 25% of women suffering from FSD.
 Sexual arousal in females involves vasodilation, or increased genital blood flow, which results in increased clitoral sensation and vaginal lubrication.
 Reduced vasodilation and lubrication resulting from atherosclerosis, diabetes and advancing age as well as surgeries such as hysterectomies can deleteriously affect a woman's ability to become sexually aroused.